 I think people live their lives and make choices just as Mary made.
 Those choices could be to honor God or more likely not.
 God didn’t cause Mary’s choice.
 Nor did He predict it.
 (I am sure that will cause some to gasp.
 Relax.)
 He gave us patterns for which to expect.
 We refer to this as prophecy.

-Prophecy is just ‘truth telling.’
+Prophecy is just ‘truth-telling.’
 In this particular situation, Isaiah recorded a truth for Ahaz, which had a dual pattern, like much of these prophecies.
 That dual pattern found its ultimate completion in the birth of Jesus.
 He is God in human form.
 Not appearing as God, but adding humanity to God.

 God can tell us the beginning from the end.
 He is the only One able to do such things.
 He can do that because of His omniscience and omnipresence.
 Every moment is a present reality for God.
 He is present in the moment Isaiah penned ‘a maiden shall conceive.’
 Just as He is present in the moment that Mary met the angel, and when Mary conceived.
-He is even present in that moment with Eve when He told her that her ‘seed’ would bring the redemption of humanity.
+He is even present at that moment with Eve when He told her that her ‘seed’ would bring the redemption of humanity.

 I am certain through the noisy bustle of this season, you’re going to hear the skeptical claims of holy rape and mistranslation.